 Flush the engine internally after use in salt, polluted, or brackish water to help prevent mineral deposits from clogging cooling passages.
-Your outboard has a built-in flushing port to facilitate flushing.
 Refer to Flushing.

 During use in salt or brackish water, additional anodic protection for the boat and outboard may be required.